Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Monte Carlo Simulation Details

-The entropy $S(T)$ data was then obtained by numerically integrating $C_{V}(T)/T$ as described in \cref{eq:entropy_integrals}.
-Lastly, we obtain error bars for the complete integral by using a resampling method where we use the jackknife errorbars of $C_V$ to create $N_\textrm{samp}=10^3$ synthetic data sets and perform the process described above to obtain a standard deviation of the resulting entropy curves which is taken to be the error of the entropy.
+The entropy $S(T)$ was then obtained by numerically integrating $C_V(T)/T$ as in \cref{eq:apx-entropy}.
+Error bars on the full integral were estimated by resampling: we used the jackknife uncertainties on $C_V$ to generate $N_{\mathrm{samp}}=10^3$ synthetic data sets, repeated the integration for each, and took the standard deviation of the resulting entropy curves as the uncertainty.

-\subsection{Spin Nematic}
+\mysubsection{Spin Nematic}